Step By Step Guide On Options Trading in India 2025: Indicators, Strategies

 Bollinger Band Strategy 2

 NoteThat the above strategy does not work when the prices are moving upward (up-trend) or downward (down-trend) sharply.
-You need to wait until the trend gets over.
+You need to wait until the trend is over.

 There are hundreds of positional strategies that can be built on options based on your views.